Home / Video / How Does A Prior Injury Affect The Value Of My Claim?

 Consulting with a qualified personal injury lawyer before giving any statement to the adjuster is your legal right.
 If you’re suffering from serious injuries, it is crucial to have a skilled personal injury attorney present with you before you give any statement.

-Besides making you say things that can hurt your case, the adjuster will ask you to sign forms, and one of those would be a medical release form.
+Besides making you say things that can hurt your case, the adjuster will ask you to sign forms, including a medical release form.
 They will make it sound like they’re helping you with the injury claims process and doing you a favor.
 However, they’re trying to find any medical history they can hold against you.

 Like many other states, California follows the eggshell skull doctrine, which recognizes that an accident can worsen pre-existing conditions.
 However, the defendant cannot escape liability even if the plaintiff is more susceptible to injuries due to their medical history.